2019 • 07 • 23

 Where to Stay

 Puerto Princesa also provides visitors with all sorts of accommodations from hostel dorms to 5-star luxury hotels.
 You can easily find these hotels online and make a reservation before your trip.
 There are several restaurants and bars and a mall for those who want more dining and entertainment options.
-Here are the suggested accommodations according to Agoda users as of January 2019.
+Here are the suggested accommodations according to Agoda users, in no particular order.

 - Munting Paraiso. ✅ CHECK RATES & AVAILABILITY